Material Issues

 Six material issues

-The material issues are divided into those related to resolving social issues through business activities, namely “building society and industry through digital transformation (DX),” “connecting people and information to create new excitement” and “creating new businesses through open innovation,” as well as those related to solving social issues through corporate activities, namely “contributing to the global environment with the power of technology,” “building high-quality social communication networks” and “developing a resilient management foundation.”
+The material issues are divided into those related to resolving social issues through business activities, namely “building society and industry through digital transformation (DX),” “connecting people and information to create new excitement” and “creating new businesses through open innovation,” as well as those related to solving social issues through corporate activities, namely “contributing to the global environment with the power of technology,” “building high-quality social infrastructure” and “developing a resilient management foundation.”

 We also view materiality not only as an opportunity to mitigate risks in our corporate and operational activities, but also to accelerate our sustainable growth.